bptlab/ark_automate/wiki/Concept-Starting-and-orchestrating-Bots.md

 We implemented a jobs collection in MongoDB as well as a Mongoose jobs model.
 Every job has a robot_id, a user_id, a status (waiting/executing/success/failed) and an array of parameters that contains the arguments the user entered in the web frontend when starting the robot execution.

 **Server:**
-Sets up a socket specific server instance, establishes socket connection with the web frontend and the desktop app, groups sockets by userIds (by using the room concept), reacts on robot execution commands and forwards this command to the desktop app and updates the jobs collection in MongoDB continiously.
+Sets up a server and socket instance, establishes socket connection with the web frontend and the desktop app, groups sockets by userIds (by using the room concept), reacts on robot execution commands and forwards this command to the desktop app and updates the jobs collection in MongoDB continiously.

 **Web Frontend:**
 Connects with the server using a socket connection.
 Also, like the dektop app, we join a userId specific room whenever the robot overview is rendered.
 Additionally, we send a robot execution job to the backend when the user clicks on the play button in the robot container.